 Jerseyville is a somewhat small city located in the state of Illinois.
 With a population of 8,469 people and three constituent neighborhoods, Jerseyville is the 247th largest community in Illinois.

 Jerseyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jerseyville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Jerseyville who work in office and administrative support (13.77%), management occupations (10.97%), and healthcare (10.68%).
+Overall, Jerseyville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Jerseyville who work in sales jobs (15.36%), office and administrative support (14.85%), and management occupations (9.64%).

 The people who call Jerseyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jerseyville residents report their race to be White, followed by Asian.
-Important ancestries of people in Jerseyville include Irish, English, French , and Scots-Irish.
+Important ancestries of people in Jerseyville include Irish, English, Scots-Irish, and Dutch.

 The most common language spoken in Jerseyville is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Other Asian languages.